Fredrik-C/happy_refact/README.md

 This MCP server provides the `show_impacted_code` tool to predict the impact of changes to code elements (methods, functions, classes, etc.) when modifying any function or method signature.
 Instruct AI agent to invoke this tool to identify which files and elements will be impacted, helping you pull the relevant code into context for AI-driven modifications.
 The end-to-end tests are performed by an MCP Client that communicates with this server over stdio.

+Example instruction: `BEFORE making any change to signature of a method/function ALWAYS use tool "show_impacted_code" to understand what other parts of the code that get impacted`

 ## Features

 ### Tools